Florida State Road 46: History

-The intersection at the western terminus of State Route 46 and US 441 was previously a diamond interchange, but was downgraded as part of the Wekiva Parkway project.
+The intersection at the western terminus of SR 46 and US 441 was previously a diamond interchange, but was downgraded as part of the Wekiva Parkway project.

-County Road 46A previously cut through a portion of the Seminole State Forest and met State Road 46 further east, but was realigned to meet State Road 46 west of it to reduce its impact.
+CR 46A previously cut through a portion of the Seminole State Forest and met SR 46 further east, but was realigned to meet SR 46 west of it to reduce its impact.

-Between State Road 429 and the Lake-Seminole County Line, State Road 46 was realigned to follow the future alignment of State Road 429, resulting in a few segments of highway being bypassed and orphaned.
+Between its western intersection with SR 429 at CR 46A and the Lake-Seminole County Line, SR 46 was realigned to follow the alignment of SR 429, resulting in a few segments of highway being bypassed and orphaned.

-Future

-SR 46 will be truncated at its interchanges with SR 453 and SR 429 when the Wekiva Parkway project is completed in 2022, resulting in two discontinuous segments.
+SR 46 was truncated at its intersections with SR 453 southwest of Sorrento and its western intersection with SR 429 at CR 46A when the Wekiva Parkway project was completed in 2024, resulting in two discontinuous segments.
+SR 46 formerly followed Sanford Road and Sorrento Avenue through Sorrento and Mount Plymouth along the former railway right of way.